karimulhaq/8semSoftwareCode/README.md

 # 8semSoftwareCode
-this is for software engineering
+this is for software engineering worked